Air burst

 An air burst or airburst is the detonation of an explosive device such as an anti-personnel artillery shell or a nuclear weapon in the air instead of on contact with the ground or target.
-The principal military advantage of an air burst over a ground burst is that the energy from the explosion (as well as any shell fragments) is distributed more evenly over a wider area; however, the peak energy is lower at ground zero.
+The principal military advantage of an air burst over a ground burst is that the energy from the explosion, including any shell fragments, is distributed more evenly over a wider area; however, the peak energy is lower at ground zero.

 History

-Air burst artillery has a long history.
 The shrapnel shell was invented by Henry Shrapnel of the British Army in about 1780 to increase the effectiveness of canister shot.
-It was used in the later Napoleonic wars and stayed in use until it was superseded during the First World War.
-Modern shells, though sometimes called "shrapnel shells", actually produce fragments and splinters, not shrapnel.
+It was used in the later Napoleonic wars and stayed in use until superseded in Artillery of World War I. Modern shells, though sometimes called "shrapnel shells", actually produce fragments and splinters, not shrapnel.

 Air bursts were used in the First World War to shower enemy positions and men with shrapnel balls to kill the largest possible number with a single burst.
-When infantry moved into deep trenches, shrapnel shells were rendered useless and high-explosive shells were used to attack field fortifications and troops in the open.
+When infantry moved into deep trenches, shrapnel shells were rendered useless, and high-explosive shells were used to attack field fortifications.
 The time fuses for the shells could be set to function on contact or in the air, or at a certain time after contact.

 Early anti-aircraft warfare used time fuses to function when they reached the estimated altitude of the target.
-During World War II a "proximity fuze" was developed for antiaircraft use, controlled by a doppler radar device within the shell that caused it to explode when near the target.
+During World War II a "proximity fuze" was developed for antiaircraft use, controlled by a Doppler radar device within the shell that caused it to explode when near the target.
 The idea was later adapted for use against ground targets.